zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 1. In the Portfolio Management tool, [open the portfolio](/developerportal/portfolio-management/#open-portfolio).
 2. Go to the [Portfolio Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.
-4. For the Jira project that you wnat to unlick, click **⨉** at the end of the row.
+4. For the Jira project that you want to unlink, click **⨉** at the end of the row.
 A confirmation box opens to confirm your action.

     {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/warning-jira-project-unlink.png" >}}